 Things to be aware of:

 Taking photos or video of the women in the windows is strictly prohibited!
-Attempting to do so is a fast way to get yourself manhandled and hustled off by a burly bouncer.
+Attempting to do so is a fast way to get yourself hustled off by a burly bouncer.

 If you’re in the neighbourhood late at night, it’s best to travel with at least one other person, especially for women who want to avoid undue attention.